system-er/Godot3DInterpreter/README.md

 - new Token NOTEQUAL <> , change command MAKE - variabledeclaration with MAKE "varname value, change with MAKE "varname = ...
 - new example interpreterprogram codebreaker.g3i, see picture, new command PRINTTD
 - for godotversion 4.1 up changed threadcalls to CallDeferred
-- the commander knows more old commands - get them back with UP arrow key
+- the commander knows more old commands - get them back with UP arrow key, and new command GETFOCUS to get focus back to mainwindow